 Today California is a huge wine producer globally, accounting for almost 90% of the total wine produced in the US, and if it was a country on its own, it would be the 4th largest producer in the world.

-We have talked about some of the most famous landmarks in California, but the golden state really has a huge array of landmarks, both natural and human-made.
+We have talked about some of the most famous landmarks in California, but the golden state has a huge array of natural and human-made landmarks.
 Being the center of the media and entertainment business surely helps make them globally known, but there are some impressive landmarks.

-Besides the already mentioned Badwater basin in Death Valley and the Yosemite falls in Yosemite national park, we need to highlight Alcatraz island and the golden gate bridge in San Francisco, the Getty Museum Hollywood sign in LA, and so many others.
+Besides the already mentioned Badwater basin in Death Valley and Yosemite Falls in Yosemite national park, we must highlight Alcatraz Island and the golden gate bridge in San Francisco, the Getty Museum Hollywood sign in LA, and many others.

 California is widely known for being one of the most progressive states and one of the main counterculture states.
 In Presidential elections, it’s been a Democratic party stronghold since 1992.
 Still, more importantly, the state is usually at the forefront of topics like immigration, racial and gender equality, LGBT rights, cannabis legalization, etc.

-If we look at this historically, we notice that California was also where the hippie culture was most relevant.
-It was where the sexual revolution originated and where the famous “make love, not war” manifestations were more relevant.
+Looking at this historically, we notice that California was also where the hippie culture was most relevant.
+It was where the sexual revolution originated and where the famous “make love, not war” protests were more relevant.